isabelroses/website/content/nix-shells.md

 }
 ```

-You may have noticed `buildInputs` and `nativeBuildInputs` these are the dependencies of the project.
+You may have noticed `buildInputs` and `nativeBuildInputs`, which contain the dependencies of the project.
 At a basic level `buildInputs` are the dependencies that are needed at runtime whilst `nativeBuildInputs` are the dependencies that are only needed during the build process.

 These dependencies can be reused in our `shell.nix` file.
-We can do this a little like so:
+We can do this like so:

 ```nix
 {